ethstorage/ethfs-uploader/README.md

 ### Create FlatDirectory Command
-Galileo is the default network if it's not specified, otherwise, you should use "--chainId" to set it.
-RPC should also be specified if the network is Ethereum mainnet or an unlisted network.
+Ethereum is the default network if it's not specified, otherwise, you should use "--chainId" to set it.
+RPC should also be specified if the network is an unlisted network.
 ```
 npx ethfs-uploader --create --privateKey <private-key>
 npx ethfs-uploader --create --privateKey <private-key> --chainId <chain-id>